Dr. Kami Fletcher

 Dr. Fletcher is an Associate Professor of American & African American History at Albright College.
 Her newest course entitled “African American Deathways and Deathwork” examines African American norms and ideas surrounding death as well as encourages students to see how death intersects with race, class, gender, religion, region.
 She is the author of “Real Business: Maryland’s First Black Cemetery Journey’s into the Enterprise of Death, 1807-1920”.
 She is also the co-author of the forthcoming volume Till Death Do Us Part: American Ethnic Cemeteries as Borders Uncrossed (University Press of Mississippi, March 2020).
 Currently, Dr. Fletcher is working on two manuscripts: The first, co-authored is First 100 Years of Black Undertaking in Baltimore.
 The second is a co-edited volume, Southern Cemeteries, Imprints of Southern Culture.

-Kaylee P. Alexander is a PhD Candidate in the Art, Art History & Visual Studies at Duke University, specializing in nineteenth-century visual culture.
-Kaylee’s research interests include funerary monuments, print media, and the cultural economics of burial in France and the United States.
-Approaching issues of survival bias, ephemerality, and erasure in the cemetery, she employs data-driven and digital methodologies to study vernacular memorial practices, particularly in instances where little material evidence survived into the present day.
-Her dissertation, “In Perpetuity: Funerary Monuments, Consumerism and Social Reform in Paris (1804–1924),” investigates the emergence of a popular market for funerary monuments in France.
+Dr. Alexander is an art and visual culture historian specializing in nineteenth-century funerary monuments, print media, and the cultural economics of burial in France and the United States.
+Approaching issues of survival bias, ephemerality, and erasure in the cemetery, she employs data-driven and digital methodologies to study vernacular memorial practices, particularly in instances where little material evidence has survived into the present day.
+Her dissertation, “In Perpetuity: Funerary Monuments, Consumerism and Social Reform in Paris (1804–1924),” investigated the emergence of a popular market for funerary monuments in France.

 Dr. Alex Green